 Badger State Trail: Belleville to Monticello

-The Badger State Trail from Belleville to Monticello offers scenic views of the rural countryside.
+The Badger State Trail from Belleville to Monticello provides scenic views of the rural countryside for nine miles.
 The path journeys through farmland, forests, and open meadows.
-While closed since 2020, a usual highlight of the trail is passing through the 1200-foot Stewart Tunnel.
-Hoperfully, the tunnel will be repaired and opened in the near future.
+While closed since 2020, a highlight of the trail is passing through the 1200-foot Stewart Tunnel.
+The tunnel is scheduled to be repaired, with a tentative reopening date in 2027.

 Belleville offers two trailhead locations for the Badger State Trail.
 One is at Belleville Community Park.
 From there, bicyclists take a connector path to the main trail.
 The park provides proximity to the Sugar River and Lake Belle View.
 It features picnic spots, restrooms, playground, and kayak/canoe launch.
 Wildlife is common, including eagles, turtles, and yellow Prothonotary warblers.
 A variety of rare plants grow throughout the park.

-Another option is the trailhead on the south side of the village’s historic library park square.
+Another option is the trailhead on the south side of historic library park square.
 A parking lot and information kiosk is located there.
-Public restrooms are at Belleville Community Park, but not at the library park square.
+Public restrooms are at Belleville Community Park.
 This trailhead is located south of Pearl Street between Park and Vine Streets.
 It is one block south of Wisconsin State Highway 69 (Main Street).
 Belleville Community Park is accessed from Bross Circle, off Wisconsin State Highway 69 on the north side of the village.

-The American statesman, Daniel Webster, owned some of the land between 1838 and 1841 that would make up the village of Belleville.
-It was common for easterners to speculate in land on the frontier.
-In 1845, John Frederick purchased property by the Sugar River built a dam, sawmill, and grist mill there.
-By 1850, he and John Mitchell platted the village and named it Belleville, after Frederick’s hometown of Belleville in Ontario.
+The land surrounding Belleville was originally the home of the Ho-Chunk nation.
+After removal through treaty by the U.S. Government in the 1820s and 1830s, land was sold off.
+American statesman, Daniel Webster, purchased property that would later become Belleville.
+In 1845, John Frederick purchased property by the Sugar River.
+He built a dam, sawmill, and grist mill there.
+By 1850, he and John Mitchell platted the village and named it Belleville, after Frederick’s hometown in Ontario.
+Belleville incorporated in 1892.

-Back on the Badger State Trail, after heading south out of Belleville, the path travels through agricultural lands.
+Returning to the Badger State Trail, after heading south out of Belleville, the path travels through open agricultural lands.
 In spring, the fields are full of farmers cultivating and planting.
 In autumn, the fields come alive again during harvest time.

 Spring is a wonderful time to bike the Badger State Trail.
 Choruses of spring peepers fill the air and Yellow Marsh Marigolds grow in low, wet areas.
 In spring, it’s easier to see the sprawling countryside before the trailside trees grow leaves and obstruct the view.